 Why Make Vanilla Sugar

 While you can buy pre-packaged vanilla sugar, making it yourself with just two ingredients is a quick 5-minute process and is more economical.
-This sugar enhances your cooking and baking with a touch of sweetness and allows you to experiment with various types of vanilla beans for different flavor profiles.
-Share your tasty creation with friends and family, and with a jar of homemade vanilla sugar in your pantry, you'll be well-equipped to add a dash of luxury to your favorite recipes.
+This sugar enhances your cooking and baking with a touch of sweetness, allowing you to experiment with various types of vanilla beans for different flavor profiles.
+Share your tasty creation with friends and family, and with a jar of homemade vanilla sugar in your pantry, you’ll be well-equipped to add a dash of luxury to your favorite recipes.

 Serving Suggestions